Denver Spurs: Spurs in the WHA

 The situation wasn't much better on the ice either.
-Veteran Ralph Backstrom was one of the Spurs' few experienced players, but at 38 his career was in decline.
+Veteran Ralph Backstrom, one of the many refugees from the Cougars, was one of the Spurs' few experienced players.
+However, at 38 his career was in decline.
 Still, he wound up leading the team with 50 points in 41 games.
 The rest of the roster was filled with cast-offs and career minor-leaguers, such as Don Borgeson, who had played for the WHL Spurs from 1971–73; he finished second to Backstrom in points scored with 41.
 They could never find an answer in goal; one of their goalies ran up a staggering 15.00 goals against average (GAA).

 The Spurs played their first regular-season game at home against the Indianapolis Racers.
 Before only 5,000 fans, the Spurs scored the first goal, only to give up seven unanswered goals en route to a 7-1 loss.
 By December 30, they were in the Western Division cellar with a 13–20–1 mark, despite an overtime win over the Racers that night in Denver.
 It would turn out to be the last game the Spurs would play in Colorado.

-Rumors had abounded even before the Spurs got on the ice that the NHL was planning to move either the Seals or the Kansas City Scouts to Denver.
+Rumors had abounded even before the Spurs got on the ice that the NHL was planning to move either the Seals or the second-year Kansas City Scouts to Denver.
 By late December, Mullenix got word that the Scouts were in very serious discussions about moving to Denver for the following season.
 Knowing he couldn't hope to compete with an NHL team, Mullenix began the process of selling the team to the "Founders Club," a group of businessmen based in Ottawa, on New Year's Eve.
 He had initially begun negotiations with the Founders Club a month into the season when the first rumors cropped up of a Scouts move to Denver.
 Soon after Mullenix reopened the Ottawa feelers, the Founders Club insisted that Mullenix move the team to Ottawa immediately.